 Do you suffer from sleep apnea?
-If so, one of our dentists, Dr. Robert Brian Kane, Dr. Doris Chan and Dr. Luke St. Marie, can help diagnose and treat your sleep apnea.
+If so, our dentist, Dr. Christine Chen, can help diagnose and treat your sleep apnea.
 At Valley Dental Group, we want to work with our patients to improve their dental health and overall health.
-To find out more about sleep apnea treatment or to schedule an appointment in Renton, Washington, please call us today at 425-271-1727.
+To find out more about sleep apnea treatment or to schedule an appointment in Renton, Washington, please call us today at 425.271.1727

 Oral Appliance Therapy